 Though I have noted some of the classical conservative tendencies that persist today, much of contemporary conservative discourse and policy making bears little resemblance to the outlook just described.
 In the decades following the Second World War, conservative political thinking changed drastically.
-The Reagan-Thatcher revolution in the 1980s saw a particularly pronounced shift away from classical conservatism.
+The Reagan-Thatcher revolution in the 1980s saw a particularly pronounced shift away from classical conservatism (see section 3.4 Neoliberalism for privatization timeline).
 Classical conservatism could be called socially conservative in that it prioritized protecting society from threats to long-standing institutions and practices.
 It was not, however, economically conservative in the way that phrase is used today.
 Classical conservatives were generally not opposed to state intervention in the economy whenever such intervention could strengthen social bonds or promote the common good.
 Writers in Canada's high Tory conservative tradition particularly emphasized this point.